MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/gcc-invoice-issue-deadline.md

 ## Prerequisites

 In the **Feature management** workspace, turn on the **Invoice issue deadline availability** feature.
-This feature is available for all countries from 10.0.15 version.
+This feature is available for all countries from 10.0.15 version or later.

 For more information about how to turn on features, see [Feature management overview](../../fin-and-ops/get-started/feature-management/feature-management-overview.md).